Gnarus-G/mynd/README.md

   ls      List all todos that aren't done gui     Launch the GUI (mynd).
-Assuming it's in the path import  Read and save todos from a given file dump    Dump all todos as json config  Manage global configuration values help    Print this message or the help of the given subcommand(s)
+Assuming it's in the path import  Read and save todos from a given file edit    Edit the tood list in your default editor ($EDITOR) [default] dump    Dump all todos as json config  Manage global configuration values lsp     Start the language server help    Print this message or the help of the given subcommand(s)

 Arguments: